 Students at Hammitt Junior-Senior High School (ages 12-21) are referred to the program by their local public school district based on their need for more intensive special education services to achieve success in school.
 Many students attending Hammitt Junior-Senior High School have a history of verbal or physical aggression which has resulted in suspension from the public school setting.
 Student profiles may also include conflicts in their relationships with home/family members, a history of police/juvenile probation involvement, psychiatric interventions including prescription medications and/or in-patient treatment, truancy, low self-esteem, below grade level in academic achievement, poor social skills, and a severe lack of anger control and coping skills.

 Students with autism who attend Hammitt Junior-Senior High School typically represent the more severe students on the Autism Spectrum, with complex sensory, communication, and behavioral needs that have significantly impacted their ability to function independently and make educational progress in less restrictive learning environments.

 Hammitt Junior-Senior High School is committed to making school a positive learning experience for our students.

-Staff form partnerships with the referring public school district, parent/guardian, and other community based learning sites and services to provide our students with a challenging educational experience which will prepare them for adulthood.
+Staff form partnerships with the referring public school district, parent/guardian, and other community-based learning sites and services to provide our students with a challenging educational experience that will prepare them for adulthood.
 We encourage each student to develop positive relationships with others in their school, home, and community environments and to excel at communication, cooperation, and learning.